 Whether you choose a male or a female it is a matter of personal preference.
 Be clear that the male is larger and more imposing and stronger than the female.
 The bitch tends to be gentler in nature and may be a little more affectionate.
 Bitches are more responsive than males and keep in mind that the female will come into season.
 If there are no plans for breeding and showing than you will want to have her spayed.
 Same applies for a male, if not used for breeding or showing than neuter him.
 As far as children are concerned, it depends on how well behaved your children are with dogs.
 The female seems a bit more tolerant of children.
 Males can be somewhat less interested.
 But both will rise to the occasion if provoked.

 Ask the breeder if you may see the parents of the puppy you are considering.
 Ask if they show their dogs or do they just breed.
-Ask the breeder has the puppy been wormed and if pup has been vaccinated.
+Ask the breeder if has the puppy been wormed and if the puppy has been vaccinated.
 Depending on the age that you collect your puppy, normally between 8 and 10 weeks of age vaccinations should have been given to cover them for the first few weeks that they are in their new home.
 When the time comes for you to pick up your puppy you should be given a sheet that states what the puppy is currently being fed, a pedigree and if possible, the AKC registration form.
-Also remember to be sure that you are given a health certificate from the breeder showing that a licensed Veterinarian has signed stating that your puppy is in good health when you pick him/her up.
-Never be tempted to take one that is not 100 per cent fit and well.
-If you pay the utmost attention to detail before buying you can save yourself mush heartache later on.
+Also remember to be sure that you are given a health certificate from the breeder showing that a licensed Veterinarian has signed it stating that your puppy is in good health.
+When you pick him/her up.
+Never be tempted to take one that is not 100 percent fit and well.
+If you pay the utmost attention to detail before buying you can save yourself much heartache later on.